 - Bar & Gym: BAWA facilities for aprè-pool sessions through affiliated membership (here)

-- Boats: Two, a 4.8m & a 5.5m RHIB (Rigid Hull Inflatable Boat) with all equipment (oxygen, radios and navigation)
+- Boats: Two, a 4.8m & 5.5m RHIB (Rigid Hull Inflatable Boat) with equipment (oxygen, radios and navigation)

-- Wreck: We own the SS Bretagne, a 232ft long, 1439 ton single screw steamer, which sank with her cargo of Welsh steam coal on 10th August 1918 after a collision.
-She is upright on an even keel 18m to the deck, 25m to the seabed.
-Check out these articles for details .
+- Wreck: We own the SS Bretagne, a 232ft long, 1439 ton single screw steamer, which sank with a cargo of coal on 10th August 1918 after a collision.
+Upright on an even keel 18m to the deck, 25m to the seabed. -> details

-Seriously, it’s challenging, physical, great fun & a good way to build up your stamina, skills and confidence in and under the water.
+Seriously, it’s challenging, physical, great fun & a good way to build stamina, skills and confidence in and under water.
 Here’s a report from one of our young female players, of some time ago.
 A First Hand account The British Octopush Association